markwest1972/smart-security-camera/s3-upload/readme.md

 * **config.json** - contains AWS credentials.
 * **package.json** - contains AWS node dependancies.
 * **s3-upload-file.js** - node.js script that uploads file.
 * **process-file.sh** - bash script for running node.js script and removing file after upload.
+Called by Motion according to the on_picture_save parameter in Motions configuration file.

 ## How to use